learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Introduction

 Regression analysis forms the basis of machine learning experiments.
-Understanding regression will help you to get the foundations of most machine learing algorithms.
+Understanding regression will help you to get the foundations of most machine learning algorithms.
 Ever wondered what's at the heart of an artificial neural network processing unstructured data like music and graphics?
 It can be linear regression!

 ## Objectives